functorz-tech/momen_doc/changelog/product-release.md

 5. Fixed the issue of abnormal scrolling in the Conditional Editor.
 6. Fixed the issue where streaming Output to page variables in AI Continue Conversation behavior displayed incorrectly on the page.
 7. Fixed the issue of UI damage in Callback parameter configuration.
-8. Fixed the issue where Logged in user data could not be used in AI configuration.
+8. Fixed the issue where logged-in user data could not be used in AI configuration.
 9. Fixed the issue where executing the behavior of obtaining a phone number on the first opening of the Mini-Program would report a 401 error.
 10. Fixed the issue where List item width did not have % configuration.
 11. Fixed the issue where cloning any Project would report an error.